Indian cinematographers

-Indian cinematographers work in a number of regional film centres: Chennai for Tamil films, Mumbai for films in Marathi and Hindi, Hyderabad for films in Telugu, Kochi for films in Malayalam, Kolkata for Bengali films, Bangalore for Kannada films, etc. Most Indian cinematographers are known for their work with one regional industry.
+Indian cinematographers work in a number of regional film centres: Mumbai for films in Marathi and Hindi, Hyderabad for Telugu films, Chennai for Tamil films, Kochi for films in Malayalam, Kolkata for Bengali films, Bangalore for Kannada films, etc. Most Indian cinematographers are known for their work with one regional industry.
 Some cinematographers belong to various professional organisations and trade unions.

 Western India Cinematographers' Association (WICA)

 The Western India Cinematographers Association (WICA) is a society for Indian cinematographers.
 The society is situated at Mumbai in Maharashtra.
 Members of this society include the suffix WICA after their name in film credits.
 The organisation was formed on 2 August 1953 in Mumbai, and was presided over by a leading cinematographer of the time, Faredoon Irani; in the following month the first office bearers were chosen, including Nitin Bose as President and V. Avadhut as the Vice-President.
 According to WICA, there are 3800 members of the organisation.